konflux-ci/cli/README.md

   rhtap export application [flags]

 Flags:
-  -f, --from-namespace string   Namespace from which the Application is being cloned.
+  -f, --from string             Namespace from which the Application is being cloned.
-  -h, --help                    help for application -o, --overrides string        Overwrite the source code url for specific components -s, --skip string             List of components to be skipped -t, --to-namespace string     Namespace to which the Application is being cloned.
+  -h, --help                    help for application -o, --overrides string        Overwrite the source code url for specific components -s, --skip string             List of components to be skipped -t, --to string               Namespace to which the Application is being cloned.
   -w, --write-to string         Local filesyste path where the YAML would be written out to.

 ```